godswillubah/alx-system_engineering-devops/0x00-shell_basics/README.md

 # The following files are shell scripts that are executed using the ls command followed by the name of the file.
-You can find a brief description of what each script is doing.
+You can find a brief description of what each script is doing. :point_down:

 ### 0-current_working_directory